 The EC shall vote on the request and the majority of the votes shall determine the course of action on the request.
 If an EC member elects to recuse themselves from voting, the remaining majority of votes shall determine the course of action on the request, provided that there are at least two remaining members of the EC after all recusals.
+If there are less than two remaining members of the EC after all recusals.
 If there are less than two remaining members of the EC after all recusals, the matter shall be referred to the AAPL Second Vice President, Third Vice President, Treasurer, Secretary and the remaining member of the EC for decision by majority vote.